pprobst/agentic-medical-panel/README.md

-# Ageintic Medical Diagnosis Simulation
+# Agentic Medical Diagnosis Panel

-This project implements a multi-agent system using [`pydantic-ai`][https://ai.pydantic.dev/] to simulate a medical diagnostic process.
+This project implements a multi-agent system using [`pydantic-ai`](https://ai.pydantic.dev/) to simulate a medical diagnostic process.
 It is heavily inspired by the concepts outlined in Microsoft's research on AI-driven diagnostics: [The Path to Medical Superintelligence](https://microsoft.ai/new/the-path-to-medical-superintelligence/).

 It features an orchestrator agent that coordinates a panel of specialized AI agents to:
 1. Generate initial differential diagnoses for a patient case.